afragen/git-updater/README.md

 `GitHub Branch` and `Bitbucket Branch` are available but not required.

+### Enterprise Support

+#### GitHub Enterprise Support

+Add the `GitHub Enterprise` header to the plugin or theme that is hosted on your GitHub Enterprise installation.
+The settings should be similar to `GitHub Enterprise: https://github.yourhost.com`.

 ### Versions

 GitHub Updater reads the `Version` headers from both the local file and the remote file.
 For an update to show as available the remote version number **must** be greater than the local version number.
 It is **required** to have a `Version` header in your main plugin file or your theme's `style.css` file.
 It is better to use [Semantic Versioning](http://semver.org).